James Jordan (dancer): Series 5 (2007)

 In the fifth series of Strictly, Jordan was partnered by BBC Sport presenter Gabby Logan, whose rugby union player husband Kenny Logan was partnered by Ola Jordan.
 This was the first time two married couples had competed against each other.
-Gabby and James were voted out in Week 4 of the competition, as he did in the previous series.
-Kenny and Ola were voted out in Week 9 (ending up in 5th place).
+Gabby and James were voted out in Week 4 of the competition, as he did in the previous series while Kenny and Ola were voted out in Week 9 (ending up in 5th place).